The Pros and Cons of Floor-to-Ceiling Bathroom Tiling

 Accent Walls

-If you don’t want to tile the whole bathroom, you can use tiling strategically with accent walls.
-An accent wall can be found behind the sink vanity or bathtub which can add to the visual effect of your bathroom.
+If you don’t want to tile the whole bathroom, you can use tiling strategically with tiled accent walls.
+An accent wall can be found behind the sink or double sink vanity or bathtub which can add to the visual effect of your bathroom.
 If you do choose to have an accent wall, try using decorative or textured tiles as they are more visually stimulating than plain colors, which can get visually lost in the overall design of your bathroom.

 Key Pros and Cons of Floor-to-Ceiling Tiling